NorfairKing/validity/docs/BYTESTRING.md

   ```

   In the new situation with the `error` implementation, a user will not get any segfaults but instead a nice error message, pointing them to this document.
+  In the most recent situation, the `GenUnchecked` instance has been removed entirely.